adh30/adh30.github.io/_projects/nshd_project.md

 ---
 layout: page
 title: NSHD
 description:  The National Survey of Health and Development (NSHD) is oldest and longest running of the British birth cohort studies.
+Further details are available at https://nshd.mrc.ac.uk/
 img: assets/img/LHAc1.jpg
 importance: 4
 category: work